-Either way, Oladipo is great defensively, he’s very athletic, he can score and he carries a personality that can lead a franchise.
-He’s the future of the Magic, a team that desperately needed someone to help move the team in the right direction after Dwight Howard cried his way out of town.
+Either way, Oladipo is great defensively.
+He’s very athletic, he can score and carries a personality that can lead a franchise.
+He’s the future of the Magic.
+This is a franchise that desperately needs someone to move it in the right direction after Dwight Howard cried his way out of town.

 Orlando’s second round pick, Romero Osby, managed to score in double figures in all but five of Oklahoma’s games during the 2012-13 season, with 22 in the Sooners’ second round March Madness loss to San Diego State.

 The C’s also made my Throwing Tomatoes edition, featuring the losers of the draft.
-But as I also mentioned there, the fact that Boston managed to acquire four first round draft picks in the deals for its stars and head coach, that’s a huge win – and the Celtics should rebound rather quickly, as long as the team has some luck, and drafts intelligently.
+As I also mention there, the fact that Boston managed to acquire four first round draft picks in the deals for its stars and head coach, that’s a huge win.
+The Celtics should rebound rather quickly, as long as the team has some luck (and drafts intelligently).

-We interrupt this post for some “Wife Speak” on the NBA Draft, but don’t worry, the analysis and viewing didn’t last for long…
+We interrupt this post for some “Wife Speak” on the NBA Draft.
+Don’t worry, the analysis and viewing didn’t last for long…

 The WIFE won’t know about the picks, but she liked Noel’s suit and digs McLemore’s bow tie.
 I’m shocked she’s even watching #NBADraft